sambanova/ai-starter-kit/bundle_jump_start/README.md

 4. Bulk Evaluation Mode: This mode is used for evaluating the router's performance on a large dataset of queries.
 It provides accuracy metrics and a confusion matrix for analysis.

 ## Supported Models
-The script, notebook, and Streamlit app support various models for CoE as per SambaStudio support, including:
+The script, notebook, and Streamlit app support various models for bundle as per SambaStudio support, including:

 Mistral-7B-Instruct-v0.2
 LLama3-70B-Instruct